 The AGL Electroserv team of experts specialise in helping our clients reduce kVA.
-By designing, manufacturing, installing and servicing Power Factor Correction equipment nationally, we are able to extend the life of your equipment, ensure compliance with regulatory codes, or ensuring that more power is available for site expansion without the need for new switchboards and cabling.
+By designing, manufacturing, installing and servicing Power Factor Correction equipment nationally, we may be able to extend the life of your equipment, ensure compliance with regulatory codes, or help ensure that more power is available for site expansion without the need for new switchboards and cabling.

 Operational Energy Management: Converting building data into actionable items

 From human behaviour to software faults and less than efficient hardware, there are many factors that contribute to potential energy wastage in commercial buildings – unless they are regularly monitored and expertly analysed.

 That’s where OEM – a set of technologies and processes that identify anomalies as they occur, analyses the cause and reports back to the building manager to have them rectified – comes in.
 OEM works by converting a building’s data into actionable items.
 AGL has a dedicated team of OEM experts who aim to address this energy wastage and ensure every building we monitor is fully optimised.

 Here are some additional resources to help improve your business’ energy efficiencies: